omgnetwork/ewallet/README.md

 The following section will get you up to speed on the eWallet and show you how to deploy it in local.

+## Quick installation with Goban

+If you don't want to set up everything from scratch with the instructions below, you can use [Goban](https://github.com/omisego/goban) instead.
+Goban will generate a consistent development environment within a virtual machine for you without having to install the dependencies manually.

+Once Goban is set up successfully, you can access your development environment by running the command `vagrant ssh`, then skip directly to [Running the tests](#running-the-tests).

 ## Installing the dependencies

 Be sure to have the following applications installed and running on your machine.